dotnet/corert/samples/NativeLibrary/README.md

 ## Create .NET Core Class Library project with CoreRT support

-Create a .NET Core class library project using `dotnet new console -o NativeLibrary` and follow the [Hello world](../HelloWorld/README.md) sample instruction to add CoreRT support to it.
+Create a .NET Core class library project using `dotnet new classlib -o NativeLibrary` and follow the [Hello world](../HelloWorld/README.md) sample instruction to add CoreRT support to it.

 ## Building static libraries